a5c-ai/action/default-prompt.md

 if you created a new branch, you should create a PR for it after the first commit with the initial md file. (as a draft PR)

-when you are done, you should update the PR to be ready for review (and probably call the @validator-agent to review it)
+when you are done, you should update the PR to be ready for review (and probably call the @validator-agent to review it in a new comment, not the body)

 ## Environment Variables